-More than six decades ago, Edmund Hillary and Tenzing Norgay reached the summit of Mount Everest, becoming the very first climbers to conquer the world’s tallest mountain.
-Since that incredible feat in May of 1953, the summit of Everest has become increasingly congested and rubbish-strewn
+Nearly seven decades ago, Edmund Hillary and Tenzing Norgay reached the summit of Mount Everest, becoming the very first climbers to conquer the world’s tallest mountain.
+Since that incredible feat in May of 1953, the summit of Everest has become increasingly congested and rubbish-strewn.

-More and more climbers are now reaching the summit, thanks to advances in mountaineering equipment.
+While an earthquake in 2015 and the Covid-19 pandemic have interruputed activity on the mountain, more and more climbers have been reaching the summit in recent years thanks to advances in mountaineering equipment.
 Indeed, scaling Everest is becoming a lucrative business, with westerners forking over anywhere between $10,000 and $100,000 for permits to climb it.
-The following infographic uses data to show how scaling the mountain has increased in popularity, using data from a range of sources, including the blog on alanarnette.com
+The following infographic uses data to show how scaling the mountain has increased in popularity, using data from the Himalayan Database.

-The weather has also caused problems in recent days but the sheer volume of climbers undoubtedly contributed to last week's fatalities.
+The sheer volume of climbers has undoubtedly added to the danger.
 Attempts to reach a solution and protect amateur mountaineers have divided the climbing community.
 Proposals to install ladders on treacherous rock faces have angered professionals who do not want to see the challenge of Everest undermined.
 Until 1985, authorities in Nepal only permitted one expedition on a route to the summit at any one time.
 Reviving this rule may prove a realistic long-term solution to alleviate the Everest ‘traffic jam’.

 Covid-19 has also brought another dimension to the current climbing season with Nepal urging climbers to bring back their empty oxygen bottles instead of discarding them on the mountain.
 The country had experienced severe oxygen shortages as it struggled to contain a crippling wave of infections.